 When working from home, other colleagues might not be aware of the work completed and miss out on a spontaneous celebratory moment that can take place when working together on-site.
 Creating a culture of sharing the successes helps lift mood and boosts energy.

 Everyone knows the reward technique and every single person has been a part of the technique.
 In spite of the knowledge and the proven results behind its success, when was the last time you acknowledged or rewarded yourself for great work?

 Working from home means complete control over the working environment.

 Experiment to determine what works best at an individual level for increased productivity and give considerations to:

-- If you have flexibility over your working hours, discuss with management about experimenting with working hours so that work can be completed when productivity and energy are at their highest
+If you have flexibility over your working hours, discuss with management experimenting with working hours so that work can be completed when productivity and energy are at their highest

-Whilst working from home can provide many positive benefits for health and wellbeing it can also bring different challenges.
-Please see the 'wellbeing when working from home' and 'mental health and wellbeing support' pages for advice and guidance on looking after health and wellbeing when working from home.
+While working from home can provide many positive benefits for health and well-being it can also bring different challenges.
+Please see the "well-being when working from home" and "mental health and well-being support" pages for advice and guidance on looking after health and well-being when working from home.